Waste Makes Haste: Bounded Time Protocols for Envy-Free Cake Cutting with Free Disposal: Connected pieces and Agents

 Answering an \equalize(k) query for $k\geq 3$ is a non-trivial task.
 There are many different options.
 For example, a reply to \equalize(3) can have one of the following forms: \begin{enumerate} \item Cutting the best piece to three equal pieces, which are all better than the previously second-best piece; or - \item Trimming the best piece such that it is twice as valuable as the second-best piece, then cutting the result to two halves; or - \item Trimming both the best and the second-best pieces, such that the trimmed pieces are equal to the third-best piece. \end{enumerate} Naturally, the number of options grows as $k$ becomes larger.

-Fortunately, \equalize(k) can be answered in bounded time.
+Fortunately, \equalize(k) can be answered using a bounded number of \emph{mark} and \emph{eval} queries.
 We prove this by reducing \equalize(k) to the following problem: \begin{quote} \textbf{EnvyFreeStickDivision[$m$,$k$]}: Given $m$ sticks of different lengths, make a minimal number of cuts such that there are at least $k$ pieces with equal lengths and no other piece is longer. \end{quote} \citet{Reitzig2015Efficient} have recently presented an algorithm that solves the envy-free stick-division problem in time $O(m)$.
 The algorithm works as follows.
 First, based on the lengths of the $m$ sticks, it calculates an "optimal length", $l^*$.
 This is defined as the largest $l$ such that it is possible to cut at least $k$ pieces of length $l$.
 Then, it cuts $l^*$-sized pieces off of any stick longer than $l^*$ until all sticks have length at most $l^*$.
-We use their algorithm to prove the following lemma. \begin{lemma} It is possible to calculate an agent's answer to an \equalize(k) query using a bounded number of \emph{mark} and \emph{eval} queries. \end{lemma} \begin{proof} Suppose there are currently $m$ pieces on the table, $X_1,\dots,X_m$.
-Use $m$ \emph{eval} queries to find the agent's valuations to these $m$ pieces, $V_i(X_1),\dots,V_i(X_m)$.
-Create $m$ sticks, such that the length of stick $j$ is $V_i(X_j)$.
-Use the algorithm of \citet{Reitzig2015Efficient} for EnvyFreeStickDivision[$m$,$k$] to find the optimal length $l^*$.
-Using $k$ \emph{mark} queries, cut $k$ pieces that the agent values as exactly $l^*$.
-By definition of EnvyFreeStickDivision, the values of all other pieces are at most $l^*$, so this is indeed a solution to \equalize(k). \end{proof}
+We use their algorithm to prove the following lemma. \begin{lemma} When there are $m$ pieces on the table, an agent's answer to an \equalize(k) query can be calculated using $m-1$ \emph{eval} queries and $k-1$ \emph{mark} queries. \end{lemma} \begin{proof} Denote the pieces currently on the table by $X_1,\dots,X_m$.
+Use $m-1$ \emph{eval} queries to find the agent's valuations to these pieces, $V_i(X_1),\dots,V_i(X_{m})$.\footnote{only $m-1$ \emph{eval}s are needed, since the $m$-th value can be calculated based on the other values and the additivity of $V_i$.} Create $m$ sticks, such that the length of stick $j$ is $V_i(X_j)$.
+Use the algorithm of \citeN{Reitzig2015Efficient} for EnvyFreeStickDivision[$m$,$k$] to find the optimal length $l^*$.
+Using $k-1$ \emph{mark} queries, mark $k$ pieces that the agent values as exactly $l^*$.\footnote{Only $k-1$ \emph{mark}s are needed, since for the maximum length $l^*$, at least one stick is cut evenly with no remainder.} By definition of EnvyFreeStickDivision, the values of all other pieces are at most $l^*$, so this is a correct answer to \equalize(k). \end{proof}

-The next tool we need is a generalization of Lemma \ref{lemma:unknown1}.
+The next tool we need is a generalization of Lemma \ref{lem:unknown1}.